kapatsyna/SportSetCounter/README.md

 # SportSetCounter
-Web App in JavaScript that helps you to count sport sets during your workout
+Web App in JavaScript that helps you to count sport sets during your workout.
+Developed by Daniil Kapatsyna